-Harassment or sexual harassment (as defined under Prohibited Conduct #4 and #8) can take a variety of forms.
+Harassment (as defined under Prohibited Conduct #4) can take a variety of forms.
 Classifications include:

 - Harassment based on protected class, i.e. race, color, national origin, sex, age, disability, creed, religion, sexual orientation, or veteran status.
 Further information on protected class harassment can be found at the EEOC website http://www.eeoc.gov/youth/harass.html.